surfstudio/SurfGen/README.md

         project: Test
 ```

-We use this setting in our projects just to understand how good SurfGen works.
-You can just delete it.
+We use this setting to collect usage analytics (on out project inside out company).
+You can just delete it or configure for your own analytics.

 ## Supported features